Lsjbot/read-wikidata-dump/README.md

 # read-wikidata-dump
-Code for reading dump files from WikiData
+Code for reading dump files from WikiData.
+Still work in progress, in an early stage of development.